Tempo logotype

 Yes.
 Organizations often use Asana for cross-functional coordination across marketing, operations, and other departments while using Tempo inside Jira for engineering and product portfolio governance, capacity planning, and financial control.
 Because Tempo runs inside Jira, it doesn't compete with Asana's cross-functional work scope.

-Tempo Financial Manager and Tempo Timesheets provide CapEx/OpEx classification, labor cost actuals, budget vs. actuals, and project profitability tied to Jira delivery data.
-Those capabilities aren't part of Asana's native scope based on Asana's public product positioning.
+Tempo Financial Manager and Tempo Timesheets provide CapEx/OpEx classification, labor cost actuals, budget vs. actuals, revenue and cost forecasting, and project and portfolio profitability tied to Jira delivery data.

-Tempo Timesheets uses named Atlassian Rovo agents – the Timesheets Worklog Assistant, the Timesheets Summary Analyzer, and Time Insights for Jira – available across paid Atlassian Cloud plans (full credits on Premium and Enterprise).
+Tempo Timesheets uses Atlassian Rovo agents – Timesheets Worklog Assistant, Timesheets Summary Analyzer, and Time Insights for Jira, among others.
 They handle time-logging suggestions, variance detection, and workload insights grounded in Jira data.
 A human approves every entry before it hits a CapEx/OpEx account, and every entry is auditable line by line.
 Asana's AI – AI Studio and AI Teammates – is positioned as embedded intelligence for cross-functional workflow automation.
-The two approaches reflect distinct jobs: delivery-economics accuracy for Tempo, cross-functional productivity for Asana.
+The two approaches reflect distinct jobs: Delivery-economics accuracy for Tempo, cross-functional productivity for Asana.

 For organizations moving engineering and product portfolio governance from Asana to Tempo, the work is mostly about activating Tempo modules inside Jira rather than migrating data between applications.
 Because Tempo reads Jira natively, delivery data is already in place.
 Financial configuration and capacity setup happen inside Tempo.

 Not at Tempo's depth.
-Per Asana's own positioning, it offers workload views and a time tracking feature, but it doesn't include CapEx/OpEx classification, labor cost actuals, project profitability, or individual-level capacity planning grounded in delivery data.
+Asana offers workload views and a time tracking feature, but it doesn't include CapEx/OpEx classification, labor cost actuals, project profitability, or individual-level capacity planning grounded in delivery data.
 Those capabilities sit in Tempo Timesheets, Tempo Capacity Planner, and Tempo Financial Manager respectively, all running natively inside Jira.

 Both vendors price on a per-user basis with tiered plans, but the buying motion is different.
 Tempo is sold as modular Marketplace apps that can be activated independently, so PMO and finance teams can start with one product and add others.
 Asana is sold as a unified work platform with feature-tier pricing.
 For current numbers, check Asana's pricing page and Tempo's Atlassian Marketplace listings directly.